 Dunstable Downs is a classic example of a James Braid designed course.
-Five times Open champion Braid was at ‘the top of his game’ when he came to Dunstable in early 1930 having designed over 300 courses by that time, including Gleneagles that had propelled his reputation as an architect.
+Five times Open champion Braid was at ‘the top of his game’ when he came to Dunstable in September 1930 having designed over 300 courses by that time, including Gleneagles that had propelled his reputation as an architect.
 He had also established a successful ‘design and build’ partnership with J. R. Stott of Paisley who had an intimate understanding of his design philosophy and who commented: “His plans were always crystal clear and definite, and it was very exceptional indeed for even minor alterations to be made during the carrying out of the work.”
 Braid’s philosophy on course design has stood the test of time.

 Holes should present variety of length, demands on the player, style of bunkering and method of approach

 The size of the green is governed by the length of the approach – the shorter the shot, the smaller the green.

 The bunkering and general planning of the course should reward good positional play.

 Braid worked quickly and efficiently, always mindful of the scenic value of his courses.
 A course should look natural while artificial hazards should blend in with the surroundings.
 His eye for landscape enabled him to contour bunkers with a deftness that is still a challenge to the modern golfer.
 Very little earth was moved, a problem 100 years ago, so there are few artificial features on his courses.

 Braid also suggested that the first nine holes and the second nine holes should as nearly as possible match each other in total length, in golfing quality, and in general character, although it is not desirable that the order of length and character should be the same.
 The ideal length of the course should be between 6,000 and 6,400 yards.